fbpx

 Despite its many benefits, fiberglass insulation does have a few drawbacks that homeowners should consider:

-1. Fiberglass particles can irritate the skin, eyes, and respiratory system.
-Proper protective gear, such as gloves and masks, should be worn during installation.
+1. Skin and Respiratory Irritation: Fiberglass particles can irritate the skin, eyes, and lungs.
+Protective gear like gloves, masks, and goggles should be worn during installation.

 Types of Fiberglass Insulation